Mirror Image

 in a big space

-or do we as some
+as some theoretical

 physicists suspect